Bricktech2000/Edgie/README.md

 cd edgie/
 npm install
 npm run build
-npm start
+npm start -- -p 3000
 ```

-Then, navigate to [http://localhost:60](http://localhost:60) to see the live website.
+Then, navigate to [http://localhost:3000](http://localhost:3000) to see the live website.